Handling Rate Limits on Legacy AFC Vendor APIs

 When reconciliation drift occurs despite rate-limit mitigation, isolate the failure vector using these targeted steps:

-5. Align with Vendor SLA Windows Many legacy contracts restrict bulk data pulls to off-peak maintenance windows (e.g., 01:00–04:00).
+5. Align with Vendor SLA Windows.
+Many legacy contracts restrict bulk data pulls to off-peak maintenance windows (e.g., 01:00–04:00).
 Schedule async runners using cron or systemd timers rather than continuous polling.
-Reference official asyncio documentation for event loop scheduling and tenacity retry patterns for deterministic backoff tuning.
+Reference the official asyncio documentation for event loop scheduling and tenacity retry patterns for deterministic backoff tuning.

 Production Readiness Checklist